GoogleCloudPlatform/fda-mystudies/documentation/auth_overview.md

   </tr>
 </table>

 The bundle ID and app token are created before deployment and stored in both the Study Datastore and the client application.

 If the bundle ID and/or app token are changed, it will require a redeployment of the Study Datastore and the client application.

 ## Auth Server Authentication and Authorization

 The Auth Server provides centralized authentication and authorization for the following platform components:

 1. Mobile Apps
 1. Participant Datastore
 1. Response Datastore
 1. Participant Manager (targeted for future release)

-## Mobile App User Authentication and Authorization
+## Participant Authentication and Authorization

-The mobile app user credentials are a combination of email address and password.
-In addition, a mobile app user is associated with an app ID and organization ID.
+The participant (mobile app user) credentials are a combination of email address and password.
+In addition, a participant is associated with an app ID and organization ID.

 The app ID and organization ID represent the mobile apps managed by an organization.
 Each mobile app will have a unique app ID.
 This app ID is generated by the Study Builder user, who creates an app ID with which studies are associated.

 _Note: Organization ID is a placeholder for future enhancements and not used for validation_

-### Mobile App User Login
+### Participant Login

 ![auth_mobile_login.png](images/auth_mobile_login.png "Mobile login diagram")

-Mobile app users are authenticated through the login method of the Auth Server web service.
+Participants (mobile app users) are authenticated through the login method of the Auth Server web service.
 The login flow is as follows:

 1. The mobile app is assigned a client ID and secret before deployment, which is managed by the Auth Server.
 The client ID and secret are stored in the Auth Server database.
-1. The login call to the Auth Server requires the mobile app to pass the client ID, secret, app ID, org ID and the user credentials.
+1. The login call to the Auth Server requires the mobile app to pass the client ID, secret, app ID, org ID and the participant credentials.
 1. The Auth Server validates the client ID and secret, and generates a client token for the validated client credentials.
 1. The Auth Server checks the login\_attempts table for the user email and app ID combination, before validating user credentials.
 It blocks login from the same email ID and app ID if the number of allowed attempts have been exceeded.
-1. If the client credentials are valid, it validates the user credentials – email, password and the app ID with which the user is associated.
+1. If the client credentials are valid, it validates the participant credentials – email, password and the app ID with which the participant is associated.
-1. If the user credentials are valid and the user is associated with the right app ID, then the user is authenticated and authorized for that app.
+1. If the participant credentials are valid and the participant is associated with the right app ID, then the participant is authenticated and authorized for that app.
 1. The server generates an access token, refresh token and client token, along with expiry time, for the access token.
 1. The tokens are returned to the mobile application.
 1. The mobile app is responsible for storing and managing the tokens for subsequent calls.
-1. The Auth Server updates the login attempts table for failed logins, with the user email and app ID information.
+1. The Auth Server updates the login attempts table for failed logins, with the participant email and app ID information.

 ### Password Handling and Rules

 1. Passwords are stored and encrypted in a [non-reversible format](https://en.wikipedia.org/wiki/Bcrypt), using a secure [cryptographic one-way hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function) (SHA-512) of a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) and the password.
 1. A random salt is generated for each password, using Cryptographic Pseudo-Random Number Generator (CPRNG)